orbisius/orbisius-child-theme-creator/readme.txt

 - Orbisius Edit

 == Changelog ==

+= 1.4.7 =
+* Made a fix so the plugin doesn't crash WP 4.2 installs wp_scripts (Thanks Leila for reporting this)
+* Tested with latest WordPress

 = 1.4.6 =
 * Changed the on mouse over effect to a nicer yellow.